thoughtbot/ruby-science/README.md

 * Each new chapter should be a pull request
 * Mixing any of the above into one pull request makes reviewing more difficult

+## Reviewing

 When reviewing new chapters, use `bin/review` to check out, build, and view the book locally.
 Example: `bin/review 6` will review the book for pull request 6.

 ## Releasing

-Run `rake release` to build all output targets, commit to git, and push up to GitHub.
+Run `paperback release` to build all output targets in the `release` directory.
+Then commit and push up to GitHub.